karencfisher/exquisite-corpse/README.md

     ./exquisite --config my_gpt_config.json my_instructions.txt

+For the current chat completion model names for use in the JSON config, see the [OpenAI docs](https://platform.openai.com/docs/models/model-endpoint-compatibility).

 ### Default Behavior

 The writer takes turns with ChatGPT on each fold.
 The text is kept plain without line breaks or writer tag annotation.